Self-Supervised Learning of Perceptually Optimized Block Motion Estimates for Video Compression: Experimental Results

+The average prediction errors reported in Table \ref{table:prediction} show that HME has the largest prediction errors at all block sizes and temporal layers, while ARPS achieves the smallest values.
+The prediction errors of the CBT-Net model are much smaller than HME and are mostly comparable to that of ARPS.

-The MVs obtained using the CBT-Net model are depicted in Fig. \ref{fig:visualization} for two sequences from the validation set, and compared against the corresponding MVs obtained using exhaustive search (ES) based block matching procedure, with the same search range of $\pm 127$.
-We used the MVs given by ES for this comparison, as it produces the lowest pixelwise prediction error among all block matching based motion estimation algorithms, although it is too computationally intensive to be practicable for evaluation on the entire validation set as given in Table \ref{table:prediction}.
+The MVs obtained using the CBT-Net model are depicted in Fig. \ref{fig:visualization} for two sequences from the validation set, and compared against the corresponding MVs obtained using exhaustive search (ES), ARPS and HME based block matching procedures.
+We included the MVs given by ES in this comparison, as it produces the lowest pixelwise prediction errors among all block matching based motion estimation algorithms, although it is too computationally intensive to be practicable for evaluation on the entire validation set as given in Table \ref{table:prediction}.
 The MVs in Fig. \ref{fig:visualization} were color coded such that the hue and saturation represent the orientation and magnitude of the vectors, respectively \cite{floweval}.
-From the top rows of Figs. \ref{fig:vis_a} and \ref{fig:vis_b}, it is evident that the estimated motion fields become progressively noisier as the block size is reduced, because the aperture problem is more pronounced for smaller blocks, as discussed earlier in Section \ref{subsec:arch}.
-By using the predicted motion information from larger blocks to guide estimation of the motion of smaller blocks, the CBT-Net model was able to avoid the aperture problem, yielding more coherent motion fields as shown in the bottom rows of Figs. \ref{fig:vis_a} and \ref{fig:vis_b}.
-The visual comparison in Fig. \ref{fig:visualization} shows that minimizing the pixelwise prediction error, as is done by the ES based block matching approach, was often unable to track the true motion of the objects for smaller block sizes, while our proposed multi-stage model accomplished consistent motion estimation even when block sizes were small.
+From the first three rows of Figs. \ref{fig:vis_a} and \ref{fig:vis_b}, it is evident that for all the three block matching based approaches that were considered, the estimated motion fields become progressively noisier as the block size is reduced, thereby revealing that the aperture problem is more pronounced for smaller blocks, as discussed earlier in Section \ref{subsec:arch}.
+In fact, in Figs. \ref{fig:vis_a} and \ref{fig:vis_b}, the ES algorithm that gives the lowest prediction errors also produces the most irregular motion fields at the two smallest block sizes as compared to the other three methods.
+By using the predicted motion information from larger blocks to guide estimation of the motion of smaller blocks, the CBT-Net model was able to avoid the aperture problem, yielding more coherent motion fields than the three other methods as shown in the bottom rows of Figs. \ref{fig:vis_a} and \ref{fig:vis_b}.
+The visual comparison in Fig. \ref{fig:visualization} shows that minimizing the pixelwise prediction error, as done by the block matching approaches such as ES, ARPS and HME was often unable to track the true motion of the objects for smaller block sizes, while our proposed multi-stage model accomplished consistent motion estimation even when block sizes were small.
+Since noisy motion fields are more expensive to encode in terms of the number of bits required to represent them, lower absolute pixelwise prediction errors do not necessarily ensure a better RD performance as we further demonstrate in Section \ref{subsec:rd}.